rf993/gitClone/VERSSupportFiles/VEOReadme.txt

 *	Description.
 A text description of the event.
 *	Errors.
 Any error resulting from this event.

-The VEOHistorySignaturen.xml (where ‘n’ is a number) files each contain a digital signature that allows detection of corruption of the VEOHistory.xml file.
+The VEOHistorySignature?.xml (where '?' is a number) files each contain a digital signature that allows detection of corruption of the VEOHistory.xml file.
 The contents and method of generation of a VEOHistorySignature file is identical to a VEOContentSignature file.